Documentation

 • Blacklist DVB-T drivers

-4. Restart containers after plugging in device
+4. Restart services after plugging in device

 "Receiver shows 'No lock' status"